On the multidimensional permanent and q-ary designs: Constructions

-Note that in the construction I, the MDS code $R$ can be choosen independently for every codeword from $S$.
-The number of $H(m,3,m,m-1)$ designs is $3\times 2^{m-1}$.
-A doubly exponential lower bound of the number of MDS codes with distance $2$ ($q\geq 4$) was established in \cite{KP}.
+Note that the MDS code $R$ in Construction I can be chosen independently for every codeword from $S$.
+The number of different $H(m,3,m,m-1)$ designs is $3\times 2^{m-1}$ (see \cite{41:KP}).
+A doubly exponential lower bound of the number of MDS codes with distance $2$ ($q\geq 4$) was established in \cite{41:KP}.
 Thus the number of $H(2^{t+1},s2^t,2^{t+1}-1,2^{t+1}-2)$ designs is double exponential with respect to the dimension $2^{t+1}$ as $s\geq 3$.